srg-imperial/GrayC/ISSTA-2023-AE/testing/README.md

 ```
 ./coverage/0-install-llvm-cov.sh <base-folder> <temp-folder-with-llvm-13> 13
 ```
-We recommend setting a large swap file for that (between 4 - 12 GB) for standard laptop configuration (servers and stronger machines do not have to follow this).
+We recommend setting a large swap file (between 4 - 12 GB) for standard laptop configuration (servers do not have to follow this).
-Note: the output of the first script includes a name of a temporary folder where the LLVM source is, please use it as <temp-folder-with-llvm-13> as a parameter for the next script.
+Note: the output of the first script includes a name of a temporary folder where the LLVM source is; please use it as <temp-folder-with-llvm-13> as a parameter for the next script.

 ```
 cd ~